Arts of Iran: The Persian rug

-The colors are usually made from wild flowers, and are rich in colors such as burgundy, navy blue, and accents of ivory.
-The proto-fabric is often washed in tea to soften the texture, giving it a unique quality.
-Depending on where the rug is made, patterns and designs vary.
-And some rugs, such as Gabbeh, and Gelim have a variations in their textures and number of knots as well.
-Out of about 2 million Iranians who work in the trade, 1.2 million are weavers producing the largest amount of hand woven artistic carpets in the world. exported $517 million worth of carpets in 2002.
+Rug fabric is often washed in tea to soften its texture.
+Patterns and designs vary depending on the type of fabric and where it is made.
+Some rugs, such as Gabbeh and Gelim, have variations in their textures and visual features (e.g. number of knots).
+Out of about 2 million Iranians who work in the trade, 1.2 million are weavers, producing the largest amount of hand woven artistic carpets in the world.
+In 2002, Iranian carpet exports totalled $517 million.

-The exceptional craftsmanship in weaving these carpets and silken textile thus caught the attention of the likes of Xuanzang, Jean-Baptiste Tavernier, and Jean Chardin.
+The craftsmanship and quality in weaving these carpets and silken textiles caught the attention of the likes of Xuanzang, Jean-Baptiste Tavernier, and Jean Chardin.

 Painting and miniature

-Oriental historian Basil Gray believes Iran (Persia) " has o unique [sic] art to the world which is excellent in its kind".
+Oriental historian Basil Gray believes Iran (Persia) "has a unique art that is excellent in its kind."

 Caves in Iran's Lorestan province exhibit painted imagery of animals and hunting scenes.
-Some such as those in Fars Province and Sialk are at least 5,000 years old.
+Some, such as those in Fars province and Sialk, are believed to be at least 5,000 years old.

-Painting in Iran is thought to have reached a climax during the Tamerlane era when outstanding masters such as Kamaleddin Behzad gave birth to a new style of painting.
+Painting in Iran is thought to have reached its historical climax to the outside word's consensus during the Tamerlane era when masters such as Kamaleddin Behzad invented a new style of painting in the Persian miniature.

-Paintings of the Qajar period, are a combination of European influences and Safavid miniature schools of painting such as those introduced by Reza Abbasi.
-Masters such as Kamal-ol-molk, further pushed forward the European influence in Iran.
-It was during the Qajar era when "Coffee House painting" emerged.
-Subjects of this style were often religious in nature depicting scenes from Shia epics and the like.
+Paintings of the Qajar period are a combination of European influences and Safavid miniature schools of painting such as those introduced by Reza Abbasi.
+Masters such as Kamal-ol-Molk further pushed forward the European influence in Iran.
+It was during the Qajar era that "Coffee House painting" emerged.
+Subjects of this style were often religious in nature, depicting scenes from Shia epics and the like.

 Pottery and ceramics

-Prominent archeologist Roman Ghirshman believes "the taste and talent of this people [Iranians] can be seen through the designs of their earthen wares".
+One of the prominent archeologist Roman Ghirshman believes that "the taste and talent of this people [Iranians] can be seen through the designs of their earthen wares."

-Of the thousands of archeological sites and historic ruins of Iran, almost every single one can be found to have been filled, at some point, with earthenware of exceptional quality.
-Thousands of unique vessels alone were found in Sialk and Jiroft sites.
+Of the thousands of archeological sites and historic ruins of Iran, almost every single one can be found to have been filled with earthenware at some point.
+Thousands of unique vessels were found in Sialk and Jiroft sites.

-The occupation of the potter ("kuzeh gar") has a special place in Persian literature.
+The occupation of the potter "kuzeh gar"(Persian=کوزهگر) has a special place in Persian literature.

 Music

-During the course of Iran's recorded history, a unique distinctive music developed accompanied by numerous musical instruments, several of which came to be the first prototypes of some modern musical instruments of today.
+In Iran's recorded history, the music developed is characterized by accompaniment with numerous musical instruments, several of which came to be the first prototypes of some modern musical instruments of the present.

 The earliest references to musicians in Iran are found in Susa and Elam in the 3rd millennium BC.
-Reliefs, sculptures, and mosaics such as those in Bishapur from periods of antiquity depict a vibrant musical culture.
+Reliefs, sculptures, and mosaics such as those in Bishapur from periods of antiquity depict a musical culture.

-Persian music in its contemporary form has its inception in the Naseri era, who ordered the opening of a "House of Crafts," where all master craftsmen would gather for designing instruments and practicing their art.
+Persian music in its contemporary form has its inception in the Naseri era, who ordered the opening of a "House of Crafts," where master craftsmen would gather for designing instruments and practicing their art.